 top of page

-The APCS 2024 organising committee is inviting submissions of abstracts with a focus on chemsex, harm reduction, and other related intersectional issues such as HIV/STI testing, prevention and treatment, sexual consent and violence, mental health services, social and legal/rights services, stigma and discrimination reduction including internalised stigma, drug policies and law enforcement practices, integrated and peer-led/community-based chemsex harm reduction models.
+The APCS 2025 organising committee invites submissions of abstracts with a focus on chemsex, harm reduction, and other related intersectional issues such as HIV/STI testing, prevention and treatment, sexual consent and violence, mental health services, social and legal/rights services, stigma reduction, drug policies and law enforcement practices, integrated and peer-led/community-based chemsex harm reduction models.

 Abstracts can be submitted per following: